 Cuba is making great strides when it comes to LGBT acceptance, but there’s still a ways to go.
 I wouldn’t recommend being overly affectionate in public in most parts of the country just yet.
 In some parts of Havana, open gay life is more acceptable.
 I did see PDA at the gay beach and to a lesser degree on the Malecon.
 Obviously, gay marriage is not legal in Cuba, though Reuters reported that the country’s recent draft constitution could open the door for eventual same-sex matrimony.

-In 2018, a number of online articles seemed to give the impression that Cuba is some sort of utopia for gay men, but most of these were exaggerated.
+In 2018 and 2019, a number of online articles seemed to give the impression that Cuba is some sort of utopia for gay men, but most of these were exaggerated.
 Yes, Cuba is gay friendly to a greater degree than many of its Caribbean neighbors, but a lot of those countries (Jamaica, Trinidad) have notoriously homophobic cultures, so being more progressive than them isn’t necessarily a huge statement.

 So it is entirely possible to meet and hang out with gay folks on the island if that’s something you are interested in.
 As more local politicians warm to gay rights, tour companies expand their gay-themed tours in Havana, and more American gay tourists come to visit, I would expect LGBT life in Cuba to grow and become more public in the coming years.

 Here are a few more resources to check out regarding the gay Cuba experience in Havana.